sharmaadvay0/RockPaperScissors/README.md

 ## Data Collection

-The CNN was trained by collecting a 1000 images each of rock, paper and scissors hand gestures.
+The CNN was trained by collecting 1000 images each of rock, paper and scissors hand gestures.
 The RNN was trained by collecting around 500 games of rock paper scissors.

 ## Libraries and Technologies